cgoldammer/bikelanes/docs/report.md

 4. I'm not a planning or transportation researcher, I have read very little relevant research, so please don't take my personal read of this data as policy guidance.
 If I do make mistakes or wrong suggestions, tell me so.
 I'll read and learn.
 5. Some images are mis-coded, and I'm working on validating everything.

-What am I taking away from looking at more than 3,000 images so far?
+What am I taking away?

 1. Parking protected lanes are quite good!
 2. Sharrows are sad!